Alternative Dish

 • Use in place of pinto beans in Mexican Quinoa Bowl

 • Eat them for breakfast!
-Add them to a Tofu Scramble with sauteed peppers and onions.
+Add them to a Tofu Scramble with sauteed peppers and onions to make Breakfast Burritos.

 Did you make this recipe?